city-of-saint-louis/gis-asset-manager-ui/README.md

    - type: number
    - description: Use "min-scale" and "max-scale" if you want a map layer to only appear at certain zoom levels.
    - default value: none
+9. **is-select-by-search-enabled**
+   - type: boolean
+   - description: Enables the select by search feature for this layer.
+   - default value: false

  **_If a value is not provided for a property, the default value will take effect._**